Deck Staining: What to Know Before Starting

 These issues appear when the deck surface is not prepared correctly, when stain quality is poor, or when environmental conditions interfere with drying.
 We often see these problems during humid seasons or when homeowners apply thick coats that cannot cure properly.

-Is Deck Staining And Waterproofing Same?
+Is Deck Staining And Waterproofing the Same?

 No, deck staining and deck waterproofing are not the same because staining adds color and partial moisture resistance, while waterproofing creates a full moisture barrier that stops water penetration completely.